 John Mehrzad specialises in commercial, employment and sports law.
 He acts in cases before the High Court, specialist tribunals or arbitration panels.
 John was formerly Vice President of a corporate advisory and investment fund and uses his experience in banking/funds, shareholder and partnership disputes.
 John regularly makes interim applications in his practice areas.

 John has received numerous awards and appointments in recognition of his professionalism and expertise across all his areas of practice.
 For details see the Awards and Appointments tabs below.

-John is the only junior at the Bar of England & Wales below 14-years’ call who is ranked by Chambers & Partners in both employment and sports law.
-Overall he is 1 of only 3 junior barristers ranked in those areas.
+John is one of only two juniors at the Bar of England & Wales below 14-years’ call who is ranked by Chambers & Partners in both employment and sports law.
+Overall he is 1 of only 4 junior barristers ranked in those areas.
 Recent legal directory comments include:

 "Excellent at injunction work and recommended for his handling of restrictive covenant cases".
 "He has a really good manner with clients but is also tenacious.
 He punches above his weight" (Chambers & Partners, 2015 - employment)